danmayer/danmayer.github.com/_posts/2022-03-26-ruby-redis.md

 end
 ```

+# Redis Usage Beyond The Basics

+If you are looking to do a bit more than the default `Rails.cache` capabilities with Redis, you will find it supports a lot of powerful feature, and can along with pipelining be extremely performant.
+If you are looking to push for as performant as you can, setup [hiredis-rb](https://github.com/redis/hiredis-rb) as your connection for redis-rb.
+It uses C extensions to be as performant as possible.
+This post goes into some details where [direct caching wiht Redis](https://www.keypup.io/blog/use-redis-sets-to-track-and-expire-cache-keys-in-rails) can provide more powerful capabilities than using `Rails.cache`

 # Exciting Things Are Happening with Ruby Redis

 A good deal of things will be changing in Redis-rb 5.0, we mentioned `Redis.current` and the `redis.pipelined` changes.
 These changes and others help support a move to a simpler and faster redis-client under the hood.